TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Whilst writing tests today I needed to patch an *unbound method* (patching the
-method on the class rather than on the instance).
+method on the kundi rather than on the instance).
 I needed self to be passed
 in as the first argument because I want to make asserts about which objects
 were calling this particular method.
 The issue is that you can't patch with a
 mock for this, because if you replace an unbound method with a mock it doesn't
-become a bound method when fetched from the instance, and so it doesn't get
+become a bound method when fetched kutoka the instance, and so it doesn't get
 self passed in.
 The workaround is to patch the unbound method with a real
 function instead.
 The :func:`patch` decorator makes it so simple to
 patch out methods with a mock that having to create a real function becomes a